Please note: We are no longer accepting applications for Fall 2019 admissions.

 Admission is competitive and space in the program is limited.
 Unfortunately, in some cases this will mean that qualified applicants are not admitted to the program.
 Qualified applicants who are not admitted may reapply.
 Note that meeting the minimum admission requirements does not guarantee admission to the program.
 In some cases an interview with the DED Admissions Committee will be required.
 Applicants should understand that this is not a distance education program.

-Contact: Dr. J. Michael Patrick, DED Program Director.
+Contact: Dr. Winnie Lee, DED Program Director.

 This program is offered jointly by the College of Business Department of Economics, Applied Statistics & International Business (EASIB) and the Agricultural Economics and Agricultural Business and Extension Economics Department (AEAB), College of Agriculture, Consumer and Environmental Sciences (ACES).